Skip to content

 Non-Fleet Resources

-A small number of resources are deployed with kubectl apply directly against the mdapi-rancher management cluster and are not managed by Fleet — mainly because they manage Fleet itself or cross cluster boundaries:
+A small number of resources apply directly with kubectl apply (against mdapi-rancher) and are not managed by Fleet: